Debian Hosting: Compare Hosting

 What are the downsides to using Debian?

-There aren’t too many, at least not from a hosting perspective.
-For example, Ubuntu is optimized to favor new technology and features, while Debian tends to lag behind, but focuses on stability as well.
-You also need to do a bit of research before you choose which version to install, and which packages.
+There aren't too many, at least not from a hosting perspective.
+Much is just a question of what you value.
+For example, Ubuntu is optimized to favor new technology and features.
+In contrast, Debian tends to lag behind because of its focus on stability.

 What about Debian support?